square/react-native-square-reader-sdk/docs/reference.md

 skipReceipt            | boolean                                           | Indicates that the digital receipt options screen should not be displayed during checkout.
 Default: `false` collectSignature       | boolean                                           | Indicates that signature collection is required during checkout.
 When false, the signature screen will never be displayed; when true, it will always be used.
 Default: `false` allowSplitTender       | boolean                                           | Indicates that multiple payment methods are allowed.
-Default: `false` note                   | String                                            | A note to display on digital receipts and in the [Square Dashboard].
+Default: `false` delayCapture           | boolean                                           | When `true`, if checkout completes successfully, the SDK will only authorize,but not capture any card payments.
+You can then use the Square Connect CaptureTransaction endpoint to capture the card payments at a later time.
+Setting `delayCapture` to `true` will skip the receipt, tipping, and signature screens, and the following parameters will be ignored: tipSettings, skipReceipt, collectSignature.
+Default: `false`.
+By default, the SDK will immediately capture all card payments. note                   | String                                            | A note to display on digital receipts and in the [Square Dashboard].
 Default: `undefined` (empty note) tipSettings            | [TipSettings](#tipsettings)                       | Settings that configure the tipping behavior of the checkout flow.
 Default: `undefined` (Tip screen disabled) additionalPaymentTypes | [AdditionalPaymentType](#additionalpaymenttype)[] | Valid payment methods for checkout (in addition to payments via Square Readers).
 Default: `undefined` (No additional payment method)